MoserMichael/kwargsverify/README.md

 ![exploits of a mom ](https://www.explainxkcd.com/wiki/images/5/5f/exploits_of_a_mom.png "Exploits of a mom") also see [explain-xkcd]( https://www.explainxkcd.com/wiki/index.php/327:_Exploits_of_a_Mom )

+(fun fact: email addresses can have a apostrophe in them - so that O'Connell will be happy, therefore: sanitizing of an email may still leave you with an usafe string, but better use sql prepared statements)

 The kwchecker package simplifies validation & sanitation of python kwargs parameter, your can define most validations declaratively, in a map.
 See the following example, where the validator definitions are passed to the ```kwchecker.KwArgsChecker``` constructor.

 ```